pratham-agg54/CodeVerse/README.md

 - **Node.js**: A JavaScript runtime for building the server-side logic and handling real-time communication.
 - **Express**: A web framework for managing routes and server-side operations.
+- **MongoDB**: A NoSQL database for storing code associated with room IDs.
 - **Socket.io**: Enables real-time, bidirectional communication between clients and the server.

 ### Utilities